 The good news is that aluminum and stainless steel are both excellent in many harsh conditions.
 Aluminum is known for great durability and will hold up well in inclement weather and around chemicals and workplace wear and tear.
 It is resistant to corrosion and can last many years.
 Aluminum is particularly resistant to corrosion due to the layer of aluminum oxide that forms on its surface in response to oxygen.
 This extra layer helps protect it from damaging substances.
 The most notable downside to aluminum vs. stainless steel for nameplates is its durability in comparison.
 While aluminum is a highly durable metal, stainless steel is still stronger.
 Aluminum nameplates can dent more easily and scratch as well.

 As for stainless steel, it is incredibly durable.
 It can stand up to harsh weather, dents, scratches, chemicals and other extreme environments, such as those that are acidic and caustic.
 Stainless steel creates a similar surface layer to the aluminum oxide one, but it contains chromium, which protects the steel further and can even repair itself at levels above 10.5%.
 It is very low maintenance and is resistant to being dented or stained.
-Stainless steel lacks high UV resistance, so it may wear more quickly in long-term outdoor environments.
+Stainless steel nameplates lack high UV resistance, so they may wear more quickly in long-term outdoor environments.
 One feature to consider with your nameplate is what kind of physical pressure it may undergo.
 If it is likely to be bent, stainless steel is probably the best choice since aluminum may break instead.